Nunatsiavut: Land disputes

 The Labrador Métis Nation (LMN), unsuccessfully filed a challenge to Nunatsiavut's claim in the Supreme Court of Newfoundland and Labrador.
 The LMN's original land claim included all of Labrador south of Nain.

-The Makivik Corporation had their claim to the coast between Killiniq Island and Voisey's Bay accepted in 1993; it later asked the federal government not to ratify Nunatsiavut's claims since it overlapped with their claim.
+Makivik had their claim to the coast between Killiniq Island and Voisey's Bay accepted in 1993; it later asked the federal government not to ratify Nunatsiavut's claims since it overlapped with their claim.

+Nunatsiavut has consistently opposed recognizing NunatuKavut as an Inuit collective having treaty rights under Section 35 of the Constitution Act, 1982 and has consistently opposed their land claim.

 Census Division No. 11

-In the 2021 Census of Population conducted by Statistics Canada, Division No. 11 had a population of 2323 living in 780 of its 845 total private dwellings, a change of from its 2016 population of 2558.
+In the 2021 Canadian census conducted by Statistics Canada, Division No. 11 had a population of 2,323 living in 780 of its 845 total private dwellings, a change of -9.2 from its 2016 population of 2,558.
 With a land area of 66787.13 km2, it had a population density of in 2021.